tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-delivery.md

 ### Android

-On the Android device, you'll see a notification similar to the following image, which prompts you to install the certificate:
+For device administrator enrolled devices, you'll see a notification similar to the following image, which prompts you to install the certificate:

 ![Android notification](../protect/media/troubleshoot-scep-certificate-delivery/android-notification.png)

->[!NOTE]
+For Android Enterprise or Samsung Knox, the certificate installation is automatic, and silent.

-> You are not prompted to install certificates on a device tht runs Samsung KNOX.
+To view an installed certificate on Android, use a 3rd party certificate viewing app.

-When certificates install, you'll see entries similar to the following examples in the devices OMA DM log:
+You can also review the [devices OMADM log](troubleshoot-scep-certificate-profiles.md#logs-for-android-devices).
+Look for entries that resemble the following, which are logged when certificates install:

 **Root certificate**: